The Annotated Godfather (50th Anniversary Edition)

 Celebrating the 50th anniversary of The Godfather, this authorized, annotated and illustrated edition of the complete, unedited screenplay includes all the little-known facts, behind-the-scenes intrigue, and first-person reflections from cast and crew members on the making of this landmark film.

-From its ingenious cinematic innovations and memorable, oft-quoted script to its iconic cast, including Marlon Brando, Al Pacino, Robert Duvall, James Caan, The Godfather is considered by many to be the greatest movie ever made.
-And yet, the history of its making is so colorful, so chaotic, that one cannot help but marvel at the seemingly insurmountable odds it overcame to become a true cinematic masterpiece, and a film that continues to captivate its audience decades after its release.

-In this authorized, annotated, and illustrated edition of the complete screenplay, nearly every scene is examined and dissected, including:
+In this annotated and illustrated edition of the complete original screenplay, nearly every scene is examined and dissected, including:

 - Fascinating commentary on technical details about the filming and shooting locations